Takashi Suzuki (politician)

 Takashi Suzuki (鈴木 隆, Suzuki Takashi) was a Japanese speculator-turned politician.

+Early life

 Born to a peasant family in Chiba Prefecture, Suzuki became an elementary school teacher after graduating from a normal school.

 His uncle's success in the booming stock market during the Russo-Japanese War interested him in equity investment.

+Business career

-He left teaching to become a market speculator at age 28.
-In the market crash of 1920, he earned approximately three million yen by short-selling of stocks, when the average monthly salary for college graduates was no more than forty yen.
+Suzuki left teaching to become a market speculator at age 28.

+In the market crash of 1920, he earned approximately three million yen by short-selling stocks, when the average monthly salary for college graduates was no more than forty yen.

+Political career

 Suzuki successfully ran for the Lower House election in 1920.
 Backed by the Rikken Seiyūkai, he was reelected for five consecutive terms.